Why are Family Investment Companies (FICs) a popular investment vessel?

 A FIC is typically a UK resident limited liability company, the shares of which are owned by family members.
 Usually, the sole activity of the company is the making and holding of family investments.

 A FIC can allow the founders of the business to retain some involvement in the company and possibly a managed income stream but also pass the investments down to their children or grandchildren.
-Broadly, this can be achieved with different classes of shares within the FIC, which can have varying rights to capital, income, and voting.
+Broadly, this can be achieved with gifts and/or different classes of shares within the FIC, which can have varying rights to capital, income, and voting.

 How does a FIC work?

-The FIC can hold various different investments i.e. UK or foreign shares, UK or foreign Investment property, for which each Investment would have different tax implications.
+The FIC can hold various different investments i.e. UK or foreign shares, UK or foreign Investment property, for which each investment would have different tax implications.
 Please contact us for more details on how different investments held within the FIC would be taxable.

 How are FICs taxed?